How We Work

 Our research hub at Teachers College harvests practices from leading schools that have achieved excellence in promoting the inner spirit of their students.
 We test methodologies and tools that schools can use to build a culture and climate of awareness, belonging and connectedness.

-10 CHARACTERISTICS OF A SPIRITUALLY SUPPORTIVE SCHOOL
+SPIRITUALLY SUPPORTIVE SCHOOL CULTURES

 The Awakened School Institute

-Next Cohort Begins Fall 2022
+Next Cohort Begins Spring 2023-2024

 The Awakened Schools Institute is where the research of CSE comes to life.
 Through professional development for educators, our goal is to work alongside educators in public and under-resourced schools in designing an Awakened school culture.
 Given this priority, The Awakened Schools Institute will be offered free of charge for all participants.